 Physical symptoms in the last 2 to 3 months of life

-Here is a list of some of the things a person goes through as death gets closer.
-We also try to give some tips on what can be done to manage these symptoms.
-Be sure to talk to your health care team about how you are doing.
-Don’t assume "it’s normal" to feel bad.
+This is a list of some of the things a person goes through as death gets closer.
+We also try to give some tips on what can be done to help manage these symptoms.
+Be sure to tell your health care team how you are doing.
+Don’t assume it’s normal to feel bad.
 There are often things that can be done to help you feel better.

 Scott, age 60, with advanced cancer: “I feel like an engine running out of steam.
-It seems like I have just enough energy to do one or two small things, then it is gone.
+It seems like I have just enough energy to do one or two small things, then it’s gone.
 I have used up my supply for that day.
 I get tired of being tired.
-It is so frustrating!”
+It’s so frustrating!”

 Fatigue is the feeling of being tired physically, mentally, and emotionally.
-Cancer-related fatigue is often defined as an unusual and ongoing sense of extreme tiredness.
-It tends to be more severe than the tiredness that most of us feel every day, which is short-term and gets better with rest.
-Many people with cancer feel that fatigue is the most distressing symptom of their disease.
-It is also a symptom that almost everyone with advanced cancer has.
+Cancer-related fatigue is often defined as an unusual and ongoing sense of extreme tiredness that doesn’t get better with rest.
+Almost everyone with advanced cancer has this symptom.

 What can you do about fatigue?

 To manage fatigue, first, control the symptoms that make it worse, like pain or constipation.
 Then you can help prevent more fatigue by carefully balancing rest and activity.
 Your health care team and your caregivers can help you find ways to manage the things that can make you feel more fatigued.
 Tell them how you feel, and try different things to see if they help you feel less tired.